Michelle Phillips: Early life

+Career

 1965–1969: The Mamas and the Papas

 The Phillips newlyweds relocated to New York City, where they began writing songs together and formed the Mamas and the Papas in 1965.
 Michelle co-wrote some of the band's hits, including "California Dreamin'", which appears on the group's debut album, If You Can Believe Your Eyes and Ears (1966).

 Recording of the Mamas and the Papas' second album, titled The Mamas and the Papas (1966) was interrupted when Michelle Phillips's affair with Gene Clark of the Byrds was revealed.
 An affair the previous year between Phillips and bandmate Denny Doherty had been forgiven; Doherty and John Phillips had reconciled and ostensibly written "I Saw Her Again" (1966) about the episode, although they later disagreed about how much Doherty had contributed to the song.
 This time, John Phillips was determined to fire his wife.
-After consulting their attorney and record label, John Phillips, Elliot and Doherty served Michelle Phillips with a letter expelling her from the group on June 4, 1966.
+After consulting their attorney and record label, John Phillips, Cass Elliot, and Denny Doherty served Michelle Phillips with a letter expelling her from the group on June 4, 1966.
 However, she was rehired on August 23 after the remaining band members concluded that her replacement, Jill Gibson, lacked her predecessor's "stage charisma and grittier edge".
-After Phillips's reinstatement, the band embarked on a brief tour of the East Coast, playing a series of precarious shows in Washington, D.C., Baltimore, Maryland, and at Fordham University in New York City.
+After Phillips's reinstatement, the band embarked on a brief tour of the East Coast, playing a series of shows in Washington, D.C., Baltimore, and at Fordham University in New York City.

 After returning to California and settling in Los Angeles, the group recorded their third album, The Mamas & The Papas Deliver (1967).
 In June 1967, Phillips performed with the group at the Monterey Pop Festival in Monterey, California, an event organized by John Phillips and Lou Adler.
 The festival also featured other prominent California-based counterculture musicians and psychedelic rock acts, including Jefferson Airplane, Big Brother and the Holding Company (featuring Janis Joplin) and Jimi Hendrix.
 Recounting the experience, Phillips said: "[It was like] a Renaissance Fair.
 It was convenient for the artists and the audience.
 Practically everyone had a seat, and if not, people were lining up against the fence, and they could see and hear.
 Or people were sitting outside, you could hear it outside, too ...
 It was lovely."

 In August 1967, the band played what would be their final live performance at the Hollywood Bowl.
 Phillips would go on to record a fourth and final album with the band, The Papas & The Mamas (1968), before going on a hiatus.
-In February 1968, she gave birth to a daughter, Chynna Phillips, who later became a vocalist with the 1990s pop trio Wilson Phillips.
+In February 1968, she gave birth to their daughter, Chynna Phillips, who later became a vocalist with the 1990s pop trio Wilson Phillips.
 Michelle and John, whose marriage was failing at the time, filed for divorce in a Los Angeles County court in May 1969.
 The Mamas and the Papas officially disbanded in 1971 before the release of their final album, People Like Us, which was recorded to fulfill contract obligations with their record label.